 Households across the country are dropping landlines and moving to cell phones.
-But are people on the phone less?
+But are people really talking on the phone less?
 A misperception of many is that people don’t want to do phone surveys from their cell phone and prefer online instead.
-Many will say that they would do an online survey before a survey by phone, but is that really true?
+Many will say that they would do an online survey before a survey by phone, but is that true?
 The reality is more complicated.
 Online surveys work very well with a contained group of respondents such as employees, patients, and physicians where you have firm emails for the population.
-However, when working with a group that is not contained, such as random respondents in the community, online surveys are not nearly as effective.
+However, when working with a group that is not contained, such as random respondents in the community, online surveys are not nearly as effective as one may hope.

 Contained groups such as employees, patients, and physicians are more likely to participate in surveys in which they have a vested interest, or some close connection.
 For example, these contained groups are connected to their experience as a patient at their doctor’s office, a stay in a hospital, or their perceptions of the hospital as a place to work.
 As a result, they may feel more compelled to provide feedback.
 On the other hand, the general community does not have such a vested interest.
 While a consumer may complete a quick online survey sent to them by a retailer or service, those non-blinded surveys ask about the services provided, providing consumers with a vested interest in the survey.
 Most consumer surveys are typically blinded.